meenakshisundaram24/NM-LICET-GROUP09/README.md

 <h4>Live Test Link : https://stockim.vercel.app/</h4><br>

 This application is developed using React JS for Frontend and Spring boot for the Backend.
-The Inventory details are stored using database and the inventory details are fetched at real time.
-Also options for Adding a new stock , Updating a stock and deleting the stock are provided.
+The Inventory details are stored in database and are fetched at real time.
+Options for Adding a new stock , Updating a stock and deleting the stock are provided.Once an operation is operated it is refelected in the Inventory.

 <h4>Output Screenshots</h4>
 <img src="output/op1.jpg">